 - salt and pepper to taste

-- Pinch of hot pepper flakes more to taste
+- 1/4 teaspoon hot pepper flakes more to taste

 - Wash vegetables and peel garlic, onions and carrots.

-- Cut all vegetables into chunks that will fit into your food processor.
+- Cut all vegetables into chunks for your food processor.

 - Heat olive oil in a large saucepan over medium heat.

 - Start by adding the onion and garlic to the food processor, when vegetables are chopped to your liking, add them to the saucepan and give them a quick stir.

 - Continue to process the rest of the vegetables and add them to the pan as you go.
 Stir and cook until softened, about 10 minutes.